nicholasgcotton/Nuix-Export-To-Evidence-Reports/README.md

 1) When exporting documents with markup (vetted documents) a Production set is created.
 Issue: Gives the appearance of a production set for every export, which is not the case.
 Current solution: ignore production sets.
 Goal Solution: Delete unnecessary production set after export is complete.

 ### Known Issues
-1) Due to a limitation within Nuix multiple vetting codes applied on top of each other will not all show.
-The vetting boxes will be placed as expected, but only the "top" vetting/markup code will be shown.
-Workaround: Instead of applying multiple vetting codes apply one redaction with multiple labels.
-2) Due to a limitation within Nuix there is no option to box markup areas without actually applying the vetting.
+1) Due to a limitation within Nuix there is no option to show the box around markup areas without actually applying the vetting.

 ## License